vitch/nakeditchyfeet/src/content/blog/indonesia/tana-toraja/tana-toraja.md

 Then it was time for the bull fight and yet another comedy sketch.
 The bullring was a muddy rice paddy, completely surrounded by people and was open on two sides so the bulls could enter.
 But this meant they could also exit.
 So every time they were released into the ring one ended up chasing the other out, and we watched them running in the distance across the surrounding paddies, chasing the none the wiser farmers peacefully working on their rice crops.
 In all its strangeness I guess it was a fun way to say goodbye.

-The following days were dedicated to receiving all the family guests, killing buffalos and pigs, and with each member of the family donating meat to this or that person or organisation.
+The following days were dedicated to receiving all the family guests, killing buffaloes and pigs, and with each member of the family donating meat to this or that person or organisation.
 On the last day The Deceased would then be taken to a family burial cave, carved inside a rock somewhere in the surrounding hills.

 We couldn't stay long enough to watch that part as we had a ferry to catch in Makassar.
 So we got on a bus the following day, and maybe because it was  one of the few buses we took in daylight it was also one of the most scenic journeys we have done in Asia.
 Towering green mountains with even higher sheer cliffs adorned by coconut trees turned into valleys cascading with fluorescent green rice fields and water buffaloes.
 Makassar was our last port in friendly Sulawesi, and to the port we headed to board the Pelni ship which would take us all the way to Cabo das Flores, the island today known as simply Flores.